UCSDTT/ucsdtt-website-v2/README.md

 been committed.
 If this is the case, run `git add -A` and then follow the normal pipeline.

 ## Todo's:
-- Document existing code.
+- Document *ALL* existing code
 - Protect the master branch
+- Integrate a linter and a styler
 - Add style checks
+- ~~Complete Index~~
+- Finalize Index by adding final style changes and any extra features
+- ~~Create About page~~
-- Add tests to Cypress
+- Fix Carousel to work with mobile
-- Complete Index
-- Create About page
+- Add more information to the about page
 - Create Rush page
-- Create FAQ page
+- ~~Create FAQ page~~
+- ~~Create members page~~
+- Add pixel data for all classes
-- Create members page
+- Make a mobile rendition of members page
+- Update all major data in active data
+- Final style check and design approval
 - Transfer domains

 ## Project Structure: